a3jmaximo/maximotoolbox/Set_PM_Description.md

-# Automation Script: Set the PM Description Upon Save
+# Set the PM Description Upon Save

-## Busness Scenario:
+### Busness Scenario:
-### Create a standard and predictable descriptions when a PM record is saved.
+Create a standard and predictable descriptions when a PM record is saved.
 This will ensure uniform descriptions across all PM records.

-## Author: A3J Group info@a3jgroup.com
+### Author: A3J Group info@a3jgroup.com

 ### Script name is PM.SAVE and is called when PM record is saved.